20 High-Income Skills to Learn in 2026: Transform Your Career & Earning Potential

 Median Salary: $122,403 | Growth Rate: 10% (BLS)

-Investment managers, portfolio managers, and wealth advisors help individuals and institutions grow their capital.
-Skills in financial analysis, portfolio theory, alternative investments, and ESG (Environmental, Social, Governance) investing are particularly valuable in 2026.
+Investment managers, portfolio managers, and wealth advisors help individuals and institutions grow capital.
+Financial analysis, portfolio theory, alternative investments, and ESG investing are particularly valuable in 2026.

 Where to Learn: CFA Program, MBA in Finance, Coursera Investment Management Specialization